Purpose of this exercise

 Headsup (bonus)

 Standalone facilitation app — not part of the current product suite.
-Both the legacy stack (Node 6 + Sencha Touch) and the in-progress React rewrite run in Docker simultaneously.
+The in-progress React rewrite runs in Docker on the demo server.

 Facilitator view Join session (participant)